Commandos (Portugal)

-The Commandos (Comandos) are a special forces unit in the Portuguese Army.
+The Commandos (Comandos) are a commando (special operations capable) unit in the Portuguese Army.
 Presently, their parent unit is the Commando Regiment (Regimento de Comandos).

-Their motto is Audaces Fortuna Juvat (Latin for "Luck Protects the Bold") and their war cry is Mama Sumae (it can be translated as "here we are, ready for the sacrifice" – taken from a Bantu tribe of southern Angola).
+Their motto is Audaces Fortuna Juvat (Latin for "Fortune Favors the Bold") and their war cry is Mama Sumae (it can be translated as "here we are, ready for the sacrifice" – taken from a Bantu tribe of southern Angola).